• Skip to primary navigation

 Correctional officers can work both inside and outside.
 The majority of the facilities are well-lit, climate-controlled, and ventilated, but some are ancient, congested, hot, and noisy.

-How Much Does a Correctional Officer makes?
+How Much Does a Correctional Officer make?

-Half of the workers in a given occupation earned more than that amount, while the other half earned less.
+Half of the workers in a occupation earned more than that amount, while the other half earned less.
 The bottom 10% earned less than $27,000, while the richest 10% made more than $69,610.

 When a correctional officer works in a government-run facility, he or she is eligible to participate in benefit programs offered by that level of government.